-- \$ Mount the muting sensors in such a way that muting cannot be unintentionally triggered by a person, e.g. by simultaneously activating the muting sensors with a foot. - by Mount the muting indicator so that it is always visible from all sides.
+- Solution with the muting sensors in such a way that muting cannot be unintentionally triggered by a person, e.g. by simultaneously activating the muting sensors with a foot. - b Mount the muting indicator so that it is always visible from all sides.

-⚠ WARNING
+M WARNING